spyshiv/google-recaptcha-vue3/README.md

 1.  **Import the component:**

     ```JavaScript
-    import GoogleRecaptchaVue3 from 'google-recaptcha-v3';
+    import GoogleRecaptcha from 'google-recaptcha-v3';
     ```

 2.  **Use it in your component template:**

     ```JavaScript
     <template>
-      <GoogleRecaptchaVue3
+      <GoogleRecaptcha
         siteKey="your-site-key"
         version="v2"
         autoLoad="true"